Running on a treadmill is one of the modern methods used today by individuals who wish to shed some extra pounds, get in shape or walk.

-Did you know that over $106-million dollars were spent to buy treadmills in 2015 and over the last few years that number has grown?
+Did you know that over $106-million dollars were spent to buy treadmills in 2019, I can only imagine it being significantly more in 2020.

 Troy Jacobsen also breaks down a few additional benefits that we didn't include in his video below.

 How to run on a treadmill for the best results

 Depending on your goals, there are multiple ways through which you can diversify your exercises for the wanted results.

 Some people are particular about burning calories and losing weight, others want stronger muscles, while others intent to work on their speed.

 All these goals add up to fitness, but with the treadmill, you can achieve each independently.